Skip to main content

 Receive on Solana

-Step 1: Generate a Programmable Address
+Step 1: Generate a Deposit Address

 curl -X POST https://deposit-addresses-preproduction.eco.com/api/v1/depositAddresses \